aknottymathematician/aknottymathematician.github.io/_posts/2020-10-19-neural-network-from-scratch.md

 - **Bias** is a non-zero number defined by us and it acts the same way as $$c$$ in the representing a line $$y = m\times x + c$$.
 Consider function $$f(x) = max(0,x)$$ applied on the inputs $$x_1$$ and $$x_2$$ then if both $$x_1 = 0$$ and $$x_2 = 0$$ the function $$f(x_1 \times w_1 + x_2 \times w_2)$$, will give us the output zero and for all of further process the values will keep getting multiplied by $$0$$.
 To avoid this catastrophe we add a small non-zero value to the linear combination of weighted inputs.

 - **Activation Functions** determines the output of each element (perceptron or neuron) in the neural network.
 Each neuron’s output is the input of the neurons in the next layer of the network, so the inputs pass through multiple activation functions until the output layer gives a prediction.
+There are various types of activation functions like ReLU(Rectified Linear Unit), Sigmoid, Softplus etc. which I will cover in future blogs.
 Neural networks rely on nonlinearity of activation functions, since real world problems are rarely linear!